avijitliberty/cloud-native/content/cheatsheets/kubernetes/architecture.md

 ![k8s-cluster](/images/uploads/k8s-cluster.png)

-Next we will look under the hood at a high level.
+Next we will look👀 under the hood at a high level.

 ---